2vg/blackcat-rs/README.md

 So, if you can tell me about these, create issues and PRs to grow me♡

 ## Okey, but why not **C**, why **Rust**?
 Good question, but the answer to this is because I like Rust.
-That's all.
+That's all.</br>
+Do you say that writing in C doesn't change because there is a lot of unsafe code?</br>
+Of course.
+But C is not Rust.
+That's why I don't write it.</br>

 ## Plans?
 see #Todo section.</br>